Connect with others who understand.

 In partnership with the Global Vitiligo Foundation ?

-Vitiligo is a skin condition associated with autoimmune thyroid diseases such as Hashimoto’s disease and Graves’ disease.
-People with vitiligo may have up to a 2.5 times higher risk of developing an autoimmune thyroid disease as compared to people without vitiligo.
+Vitiligo is a skin condition linked to thyroid diseases such as Hashimoto’s disease and Graves’ disease, which are autoimmune conditions.
+People with vitiligo may have up to a 2.5 times higher risk of developing an autoimmune thyroid disease compared to people without vitiligo.

-People on MyVitiligoTeam, the online support network for people with vitiligo, have talked about having other autoimmune conditions, including autoimmune thyroid disorders.
-One member wrote, “I am curious … do many of you women also have thyroid problems?
-I read that vitiligo can make you have thyroid problems.”
+MyVitiligoTeam members have talked about developing other autoimmune conditions, including autoimmune thyroid disorders.
+“I read that vitiligo can make you have thyroid problems,” one member noted.

-What’s the Connection Between Vitiligo and Autoimmune Thyroid Disorders?
+What’s the Link Between Vitiligo and Autoimmune Thyroid Disorders?

-Additionally, it is thought that vitiligo and autoimmune thyroid disorders both have large hereditary components, meaning that each disorder can be passed down from parent to child.
-However, the genetics of these conditions are not completely clear and likely involve multiple genes.
+Researchers believe that both vitiligo and autoimmune thyroid disorders have genetic risk factors, meaning the disorder can be passed down from parent to child.
+The genetics of these conditions isn’t well understood but likely involves multiple genes.

 Autoimmunity